 Until an organization receives a Star rating, organizations that achieve Accreditation will display the seal with the type of Accreditation they received (Accredited, Provisional, or Interim).
 Health plans that are already Accredited and submit for HEDIS will continue submitting HEDIS/CAHPS annually.
 Plans that earn first-time or interim Accreditation are required to submit HEDIS/CAHPS during the first reporting period after their first full year of Accreditation.

-IQVIA Healthcare Center of Excellence Accreditation Specialists will conduct an onsite assessment and analyze your current population health models and programs.
+IQVIA’s Healthcare Technology Accreditation Specialists will conduct an onsite assessment and analyze your current population health models and programs.
 They will identify potential process and data gaps, which may pose a challenge in complying with the new NCQA HPA Standards.
 After identifying any gaps, our Accreditation Specialists can assist your team with providing a road map to assist with the transition to the new HPA standards.
 They will assist with providing clinical business and technical support to accommodate the HPA accreditation requirements.
 The Accreditation Specialist can also assist with re-designing your current program and if necessary, developing new, cost-effective managed care solutions designed for your members’ unique needs, while also meeting the NCQA HPA Standards.